jenkinsci/mesos-plugin/README.md

 ### Configuring Jenkins jobs ###

-Finally, just add `mesos` label to the jobs that you want to be run on a Jenkins slave launched on Mesos.
+Finally, just add `mesos` label to the jobs (configure -> Restrict where this project can run checkbox) that you want to be run on a
+Jenkins slave launched on Mesos.

 Thats it!